tomgooch/windy-plugin-soarcalc/ReadMe.md

 - SoarCalc no longer switches to clouds layer and ukv model (if available) when being re-opened as a result of clicking on a label or using the 'Search Location' feature.
 It now only does this when first opened in order to respect the user's choice.

 - Defensive code has been added to cope with the value of the cloud cover exceeding 100% (due to rounding errors - previously this caused W* to appear as 'NaN' on rare occaisions).

+- Improved error handling.

+- Status message now available as ToolTip on time and location message.

 - **Mobile only:** SoarCalc now closes the 'detail' plugin when it is opened as a result of clicking on a label.
 This is simply so that the behaviour is the same whether the user clicks on empty space on the map or on the label and SoarCalc will not be hidden.